nextcloud/documentation/developer_manual/exapp_development/tech_details/api/topmenu.rst

 ==============

 TopMenu is an API for registering entry in the Nextcloud Top Menu for ExApps.
-AppAPI takes responsibility to register TopMenu and proxy all requests to ExApp.
+AppAPI takes responsibility to register TopMenu and proxy all requests to the ExApp.

 .. note::

-	TopMenu rendered only for enabled ExApps.
+	The TopMenu is rendered only for enabled ExApps.

 Register Menu Entry
 ^^^^^^^^^^^^^^^^^^^